Site Map enter code:

 Chart S.01l: Recent Local Spending

 Local Government Spending was increasing modestly, year on year, in the mid 2000s.
 But it stopped increasing in the trough of the Great Recession in 2009 maintaining about $1.7 trillion a year.
-Spending growth resumed in 2015.
+Spending growth resumed in 2015, hitting $2.0 trillion in 2019 and $2.5 trillion in 2023.

 Actual local spending for 2023 was $2.55 trillion.